 Since Cape Town is a major city with easy access to the sea and other natural environments, volunteer opportunities here are a good way to experience adventure while taking part in diverse volunteer programs.

-Beyond the city limits, you could work alongside conservationists in the province of Limpopo.
+Beyond the city limits, you could work alongside conservationists in the Greater Kruger, in the province of Limpopo.
 Africa volunteer programs in Limpopo offer you the chance to experience the wilds of Africa while contributing to wildlife conservation in a meaningful way.

-On base at the Karongwe Private Game Reserve, grassy plains lay claim to the land.
+On base at the Karongwe Private Game Reserve, located near Kruger National park, grassy plains lay claim to the land.
 The distant peaks of the Drakensberg Mountain Range overlook the savannah, where lone trees and clumps of thorny bush are strewn across the wide-open space.
 This type of terrain is where you’ll find rhinos, buffalos, lions, leopards and elephants; also known as the Big Five animals.
 Look a little bit closer and you’re bound to see small mammals, reptiles and insects scurrying about too.

 In Limpopo, volunteers can experience wildlife conservation in all its forms.
 Imagine dashing through the tall grass of the savannah trying to track a female cheetah while gathering data for a cheetah conservation project.
 Picture spending each day raising awareness around rhino poaching and working to safeguard South Africa’s rhino population.